tracking-exposed/krgotrex/README.md

 4. Run local development server with `npm start`

 Now you can add/edit SCSS or JS files.
 When adding new files please keep the existing folder structure.

+#### Responsive Framework

+We use [Foundation for Sites](https://foundation.zurb.com/sites/docs/index.html) as responsive framework.
+All **editable** files are **SCSS** files.
+So do not edit CSS files directly.

+The `_settings.scss` file in the `/styles` directory sets default values for the stylesheets.
+So most of the global style assignment values are defined in here.
+Please feel free to modify this file and the changes will be applied globally across the site.

-When adding new style partials please name them with leading underscores and group them in folders that represent the corresponding components.
+If you add a new style partial please name them with leading underscores and group them in folders that represent the corresponding components.
 For example:

 ```
   page